-Revenue from securities lending is accounted for net of associated costs and is recognised on an accruals basis.
+Revenue from securities lending is accounted for net of associated costs and is recognised on an accruals hasis

-- (c) Ordinary stock dividends are recognised wholly as revenue and are based on the market value of the shares on the date they are quoted ex-dividend.
-Where an enhancement is offered, the amount by which the market value of the shares (on the date they are quoted ex-dividend) exceeds the cash dividend is taken to capital. - (d) The underlying circumstances behind both special dividends and share buy backs are reviewed on a case by case basis in determining whether the amount is revenue or capital in nature.
-Any tax treatment will follow the accounting treatment of the principal amount. - (e) Underwriting commission is wholly recognised as revenue when the issue takes place, except where the Fund is required to take up some or all of the shares underwritten, in which case an appropriate proportion of the commission received is deducted from the cost of those shares. - (f) All expenses, except those relating to the purchase and sale of investments are charged against revenue.
-All expenses are recognised on an accruals basis. - (g) Provision for corporation tax is made at the current rate on the excess of taxable revenue over allowable expenses.
+- (c) The underlying circumstances behind both special dividends and share buy backs are reviewed on a case by case basis in determining whether the amount is revenue or capital in nature.
+Any tax treatment will follow the accounting treatment of the principal amount. - (d) Underwriting commission is wholly recognised as revenue when the issue takes place, except where the Fund is required to take up some or all of the shares underwritten, in which case an appropriate proportion of the commission received is deducted from the cost of those shares. - (e) All expenses, except those relating to the purchase and sale of investments are charged against revenue.
+All expenses are recognised on an accruals basis. - (f) Provision for corporation tax is made at the current rate on the excess of taxable revenue over allowable expenses.
 Provision is made on all material timing differences arising from the different treatment of items for accounting and tax purposes.
-A deferred tax asset is recognised only to the extent that it is considered more likely than not that there will be taxable profits in the future against which the asset can be offset.

-(h) Where the end of the accounting year on the Balance Sheet date is a business day, the valuation point is 12 noon, and where the end of the accounting year on the Balance Sheet date is a non-business day, the valuation point is end of day.
+A deferred tax asset is recognised only to the extent that it is considered more likely than not that there will be taxable profits in the future against which the asset can be offset. - (g) Where the end of the accounting year on the Balance Sheet date is a business day, the valuation point is 12 noon, and where the end of the accounting year on the Balance Sheet date is a non-business day, the valuation point is end of day.
 All investments are valued at their fair value as at the end of the accounting period.
 In the case of an investment which is not quoted, listed or dealt in on a recognised market, or in respect of which a listed, traded or dealt price or quotation is not available at the time of valuation, the fair value of such investment shall be estimated with care and in good faith by a competent professional person, body, firm or corporation including the Manager's pricing committee and such fair value shall be determined on the basis of the probable realisation value of the investment.
 The Manager shall be entitled to adopt an alternative method of valuing any particular asset if it considers that the methods of valuation set out above do not provide a fair valuation of a particular asset or liability.